Motivic correlators, cluster varieties and Zagier's conjecture on zeta(F,4): Cluster -varieties and cluster polylogarithm maps

-\paragraph{Cluster modular complexes and generalized Stasheff polytopes.} Suppose that we have a decomposition of a manifold on simplices, although some faces of the simplices may be missing.
-Then the dual polyhedral decomposition of the manifold is a locally finite {\it polyhedral complex}.
-So by Theorem \ref{12.9.03.2} the dual complex $M$ for $C^*$ is a polyhedral complex. \begin{definition} The {\em cluster modular complex $M$} is the dual polyhedral complex for the reduced cluster complex $C^*$. \end{definition}
+\paragraph{Cluster modular complexes and generalized Stasheff polytopes.} Suppose that we have a decomposition of a manifold into incomplete simplices, meaning that some faces of the simplices may be missing.\footnote{In other words, we have a simplicial complex minus a simplicial subcomplex.} Then, the dual polyhedral decomposition of the manifold is a locally finite {\it polyhedral complex}.
+So by Theorem \ref{12.9.03.2} the dual complex $M$ for $C^*$ is a polyhedral complex.